Tree Trimming Cost

 Dead Wooding Costs

 Dead wooding is the removal of dead branches.
-This may be due to lack of light reaching these branches, disease or the result of a lightning strike.
+This may be due to a lack of light reaching these branches, disease or the result of a lightning strike.
 Dead wood should be removed asap as it can fall and cause injury or damage to property.

 Directional Pruning Costs

 Directional pruning is used to manage the growth of trees.
-It is often used to stop them from growing towards powerlines.
+It is often used to stop them from growing towards power lines.
 It involves removing branches that are growing in an unwanted direction.
 They are cut in such a way as to prevent new growth.

 Pollarding Costs